 Can you lose your money in a CD?

-CDs come with a guaranteed rate of return — the rate you get when you open a CD stays the same until its maturity.
-The money you earn from interest, plus the principal balance, are protected by federal insurance, as long as the issuing bank or credit union is part of the FDIC (for banks) or NCUA (for credit unions).
-Federal insurance covers up to $250,000 per bank, per depositor.
+CDs come with a guaranteed, or fixed, rate of return — meaning the rate you get when you open a CD stays the same until its maturity.
+What’s more, the money you earn from interest, plus the principal balance, are protected by federal insurance, as long as the issuing bank or credit union is part of the FDIC or NCUA, respectively.
+Federal insurance covers up to $250,000 per FDIC bank or NCUA credit union, per depositor and per ownership category.

-The one instance where an investor could lose money from a CD is if they withdraw funds before the CD’s maturity date.
-The penalty could eat into earnings or even some of the principal balance, so it’s important to only open a CD that you can confidently commit to leaving money in until its maturity date.
+An investor could lose money from a CD in the form of a withdrawal penalty if they withdraw funds before the CD’s maturity date.
+The penalty could eat into earnings or even some of the principal balance, so it’s important to only open a CD that you can confidently commit to, leaving your money in the account, untouched, until its maturity date.

-How much can you make investing in CDs?
+How much can you make by investing in a CD?

 What is the minimum investment for a CD?